mrunkel/devtools/readme.md

 localhost (127.0.0.1) address.
 Usually on a port different than the "standard" port to avoid conflicts with any existing services.

-## MariaDB
+## MySQL

-MariaDB (aka MySQL) is available to other containers at mariadb.internal on port 3306.
+MySQL v8 is available to other containers at db.internal on port 3306.
 From the _host_ system,  port 3316 also reaches the server.  username: root, password: root

-## MemcacheD
+## Memcached

 MemcacheD is available at memcached.internal on port 11211.
 It's available to the host on port 22122.